If you are looking for a function that only exists inside a single flow, visit the transition functions page.

 Control over triggering:

-- Define specific rules and conditions in the assistant’s prompts to ensure functions are only called when necessary.
+- Define specific rules and conditions in the agent’s prompts to ensure functions are only called when necessary.

 - Avoid over-triggering or under-triggering by refining language inputs and prompts.